Difference between an wedding planner and venue coordinator

 Once you have found a venue you like you would arrange an appointment with the venue coordinator to show you around.
 They would then take you on a viewing and let you know how weddings work at their venue and everything you need to know in order to hold your wedding with them.
 It is their job to sell you the venue and if you decide to book this venue they would then be your point of contact for any venue related questions going forward.

 Usually a venue coordinator would manage any venue related aspects to the wedding such as how many guests you are expecting, menu choices, arranging a food tasting and finding out which suppliers you have booked.
-You would usually have a final meeting with them around 1 month before the wedding and go through all the whole wedding day from start to finish, where you would like things set up, suppliers you have booked, menu choices, final guest count and sometimes how many bedrooms have been booked.
+You would usually have a final meeting with them around 1 month before the wedding and go through the whole wedding day from start to finish including final guest count, where you would like things set up, what additional décor pieces you are having and sometimes how many bedrooms have been booked.
 This information would then all be correlated into a function sheet and this would then be sent to you to check over.
 This sheet would show everything you have agreed to pay for and exactly what the venue will do on the day itself.
 On the wedding day itself (depending on the venue) you may not have the coordinator you have been dealing with looking after your wedding it may have been passed to a Banqueting Manager or food and beverage team, this person should have a copy of your function sheet so everyone knows exactly what has been agreed.